 Canadian Rockies – Banff/Lake Louise

 As you can probably tell from the website, we’ve been to a lot of spectacular places.
 Mile for mile this may be the absolute best.
 Once in your life (if not more) you should visit here.
-Enjoy unparalleled scenery of towering mountains and turquoise lakes, hiking along gorges, and revel in nature.
+Enjoy unparalleled scenery of towering mountains and turquoise lakes, hike along gorges, and revel in nature.

 Length: 8 days